Data-Center-to-Internet Traffic Security Approaches

 Port-based and IP-based rules can’t control which applications to allow to connect to the internet.
 If a port is open, any application can use the port.

-Create strict application-based whitelist rules that allow only data center servers that retrieve updates to use only legitimate applications to communicate only with legitimate update servers.
-Log and monitor whitelist rule violations.
+Create strict application-based allow rules that allow only data center servers that retrieve updates to use only legitimate applications to communicate only with legitimate update servers.
+Log and monitor allow rule violations.

 When you transition from port-based to application-based rules, in the rulebase, place the application-based rule above the port-based rule it will replace.
 Reset the policy rule hit counter for both rules.
 If traffic hits the port-based rule, its policy rule hit count increases.
 Tune the application-based rule until no traffic hits the port-based rule for a period of time, then remove the port-based rule.